-The Department of Psychology at Carnegie Mellon University offers an intense, challenging and exciting training program leading to the Ph.D. degree.
+The Department of Psychology at Carnegie Mellon University offers a highly-individualized, challenging and exciting training program leading to a Ph.D. degree in either Psychology or Cognitive Neuroscience.

 - cognitive psychology